eiffel_71: The Big Match opening title (Default)

 Saw Showaddywaddy at Fareham Live on Saturday night.
 Sadly poor Jade was too ill to come.
 Clad in brightly coloured long suits, they put on a great show, playing all their hit singles, and called for a special round of applause for Romeo Challenger, the one original member still in the group.
 Of course everyone was up and bopping to Under The Moon Of Love!

-Sunday over to the Isle of Wight to see the Portchester Ladies Reserves at Shanklin in the Hampshire Women’s Trophy quarterfinal.
+Sunday over to the Isle of Wight to see the Portchester Ladies Reserves at Shanklin in the Hampshire Women’s Intermediate Cup quarterfinal.
 Called at a very nice little cafe called Blueberry’s for lunch then wandered on to the ground.

 As they came off from their pre-match warm-up, Kalli, Stacy and Michele said they’d messaged me on the ferry, thinking I was on the same car ferry as them.
 Checking my Facebook I noticed they had indeed commented that they were on Deck 4.
 I explained that I’d taken the FastCat.
 Stacy said they’d all be going on to a pub called The Sloop, “near the car ferry”, and urged me to join them - though she apologetically said they had no car space.
 I guessed, though, that even taking the bus I’d have time at least for a drink with them, and couldn’t resist a ferry trip back with the girls so went on the Wightlink website and booked a foot passenger ticket.